alephgamma/Compliance/README.md

 This repo contains useful Compliance Operator information, tools and techniques.

-This is a work in progress
+This is a work in progress.

+# Squishy terms
+* physical
+* administrative
+* technical
+* policy

 # The Requirements